eic/epic-analysis/s3tools/README.md

 ## Generating Config Files
-Next we need to make a "config file", which consists of the file name, and additional columns such as Q2min.
+Next we need to make a "config file", which consists of the file name, and additional columns such as cross section and Q2min.
 Follow the next sections, whether you plan to stream from S3 or download.

 ### Config File Format
 The config files require the following columns, in this order: